ubco-cmps/data301_course/notes/week10/lab7.md

 ## Objectives

 1. Explore the capabilities of Tableau for importing, formatting, and visualizing data sets.
-2. Visualize data from an Excel spreadsheet including using bar charts, line charts, maps, and trend lines.
+1. Visualize data from an Excel spreadsheet including using bar charts, line charts, maps, and trend lines.
-3. Connect to and retrieve data from a relational database.
-4. Apply filtering, sorting, and aggregation in visualizations.
+1. Apply filtering, sorting, and aggregation in visualizations.
-5. Create dashboards consisting of multiple related visualizations.
+1. Create a dashboard consisting of multiple related visualizations.

 ## Installing Tableau